Astramorph; AVINza [DSC]; Duramorph; Infumorph 200; Infumorph 500; Kadian; MS Contin

 - Certain strengths of this drug may only be used by people who have been taking drugs like this drug and are used to their effects.
 The use of these strengths by people who have not been taking drugs like this drug may cause very bad and sometimes deadly breathing problems.
 Talk with the doctor.

 - It is used to ease very bad pain.

 - It is only to be used when around-the-clock (continuous) care is needed for a long time.
-It is also only to be used when other pain drugs do not treat your pain well enough or you cannot take them.
+It is also only to be used when other pain drugs do not treat your child’s pain well enough or your child cannot take them.